algorealmInc/Triggr/README.md

 ```
 ---

 3. Dynamic ID i.e letting Triggr assign the ID automatically.
-This is done by leaving out the `document id` after the `:`.
+This is done by leaving out the `document id` after the colon `:`.
 Triggr understands this and will generate a `UUID` as the key for the record internally.

 ```rust
 /* Events defined in your contract */